Reserve Citizen Airman takes the fight to COVID-19

 |0

-This work, Reserve Citizen Airman takes the fight to COVID-19, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Reserve Citizen Airman takes the fight to COVID-19, by MSgt Theodore Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT